 This course is the second level of an academic series designed to help students upgrade their writing skills.
 It is most appropriate for students who have experience writing expository paragraphs, informal reflective texts and social messages and who have reasonable control of grammar and sentence structure.
 Students will work on improving their reading, composing and organizational skills for writing a short cause/effect essay, a summary, and a response about a topic related to education and academic life.
 Students will also work on revising and editing skills.
-They will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas:

 - Understand assignment instructions, including audience, purpose, and format.

 - Generate ideas from written and spoken texts on a topic related to education and academic life, such as practices at Canadian post-secondary institutions, student success and motivation, access to education, the nature of learning, digital literacy, or alternative education.

 - Create an outline.

 - Develop and support one idea in a multi-paragraph composition.

 - Write a focused thesis statement.

 - Write a topic sentence with a specific controlling idea.